m1r24n/vmscript/README.md

 - tftp server to provide initial configuration
 - pynetlinux library https://github.com/rlisagor/pynetlinux

-## Recompile linux kernel on the KVM host to allow LLDP and LACP frames to pass through
+## Recompile linux kernel on the KVM host to allow LACP frames to pass through

 Reference : [how to compile kernel on debian](https://wiki.debian.org/BuildADebianKernelPackage)